MinecraftBetter/configuration/README.md

 # How 'configuration' repository works :
   Download and place directly the folder into .minecraft | Warning, this do not work with the mods folder.
+  Everytime the launcher is opened, it check this repository hash and compare to it's local hash, if it is different, the launcher will update mods.
+It should re-download everything !

 ## mods folder :